Unveiling the Facts: How Long Does Dehydrated Food Last?

 • Light: Light will degrade food quality.
 Store your foods in a dark place to preserve flavor and nutrients.

-• Storage Conditions: Use airtight containers like mason jars or vacuum sealed bags to keep air and moisture out.
+• Storage Conditions: Use airtight containers like mason jars, mylar bags, plastic bags, or vacuum sealed bags to keep air and moisture out.

 How you decide to store and package your dehydrated foods will play a big role.
 When you’re trying to determine the answer to a question such as “how long does dehydrated food last?” you need to take all of the factors into account.
 Just know that the potential is there for them to last for a long time.
 Storing them in airtight containers and at low temperatures will give you the best results.